bindita/ExprGen/README.md

 <img src="https://homes.cs.washington.edu/~bindita/images/wacv2018.gif" width="500px">
 </p>

 This repository contains python code to generate facial expressions on 3D MAYA rigs.
-There are two files in this repository:
+There are three files in this repository:

 * `savetomaya.py`, which reads the rig parameters and their values from a CSV file and sets the parameter values of the 3D rig.

-* `extractfrommaya.py`, which extracts rig parameters and their values from a 3D rig and saves them in a CSV file. (*coming soon!*)
+* `extractfrommaya.py`, which extracts rig parameters and their values from a 3D rig and saves them in a CSV file.

+* `renderfrommaya.py`, which renders a given time frame from the rig as an image.

 An example CSV file, `input.csv`, is provided in this repository.
 The format of the CSV files is as follows:
 - The first row contains the names of the facial parameters of the 3D rig.